 Difference Between ZeroMQ vs RabbitMQ

 ZeroMQ is an open-source, high-performance messaging library.
-It is cross-platform and supports cross languages, and is light-weight and fast.
+It is cross-platform and supports cross languages, and is lightweight and fast.
 ZeroMQ is a service provider of messaging.
-Using these providers, a messaging API is required to send and receive messages.
+A messaging API is required to send and receive messages using these providers.
 And need to integrate these providers with the application server.
-ZeroMQ is especially suited for high performance and low latency scenarios.
+ZeroMQ is especially suited for high-performance and low-latency scenarios.

-RabbitMQ is a traditional message broker with a variety of message protocols being implemented.
+RabbitMQ is a traditional message broker with various message protocols being implemented.
 To implement the Advance Message Queue Protocol (AMQP), RabbitMQ was initially developed.
-AMQP standardizes messaging with the help of Producers, Broker, and Consumers.
+AMQP standardizes messaging with the help of Producers, brokers, and Consumers.

 What is ZeroMQ?

-ZeroMQ is a socket-oriented, light-weight message implementation.
-It is an asynchronous messaging library that is used in different applications for messaging systems.
-It offers a message queue, but a ZeroMQ device will operate without a dedicated message broker, unlike other message-oriented middleware.
+ZeroMQ is a socket-oriented, lightweight message implementation.
+It is an asynchronous messaging library used in different applications for messaging systems.
+Unlike other message-oriented middleware, it offers a message queue, but a ZeroMQ device will operate without a dedicated message broker.

 Components of ZeroMQ

 - Sockets: Using sockets, the user communicates with ZeroMQ.
-The sockets are much like TCP sockets; the difference between them is that each socket is able to handle multiple peer communication.
+The sockets are much like TCP sockets; the difference is that each socket can handle multiple peer communication.

 Architecture of ZeroMQ

-- Listener: For every new connection, a TCP listener entity listens to incoming TCP connections and generates an engine/session object.
+- Listener: A TCP listener entity listens to incoming TCP connections for every new relationship and generates an engine/session object.

 - Session: It is the session object that communicates with the ZeroMQ socket.